Tovata: Paramount Title of Tovata

 The Tovata Confederacy, (like the Kubuna and Burebasaga confederacies) is a recent invention.
-It was conceived in 14 February 1867 by Ma’afu as cited in the Na Mata as follows:
+It was conceived in 14 February 1867 by the Tui Lau, Ma’afu, as cited in the Na Mata as follows:

-A tauyavutaka na turaga ni Toga o Ma'afu ena nona via vakacokovatataka na vanua era vakarorogo vua, ena veirogorogoci kei ira na turaga ni vanua o Bua, Macuata, Cakaudrove kei Lau.
+"A tauyavutaka na turaga ni Toga o Ma'afu ena nona via vakacokovatataka na vanua era vakarorogo vua, ena veirogorogoci kei ira na turaga ni vanua o Bua, Macuata, Cakaudrove kei Lau."

-Lau here only refers to Lakeba and its neighboring islands, not the entire Lau today.

 The key word here is "veirogorogoci" which denotes "listening to each other".
-In other words, this confederacy's membership are equal in rank which is why during traditional oratures and discourses, it is referred to as "Matanitu Veiwekani.
+In other words, this confederacy's membership are equal in rank which is why during traditional oratures and discourses, it is referred to as "Buinimasi e Va” or “Matanitu Veiwekani Qaqa na Tovata”.
 Seen another way, this is Fiji's equivalent of a United Nations of sorts, where each chief is of equal ranking with other chiefs in the Tovata jurisdiction.

 Kubuna and Burebasaga confederacies, on the other hand have layers upon layers of chief, vassal warlord, chieftain and ranks within ranks, underscoring its long alliances and relationships in-built into it.
 Tovata is not like that.
 It is more even and democratic in structure.
 It was conceived by Ma’afu and headed by the British consul in Levuka as its prime minister.

 There is no paramount chief in the Tovata Confederacy.
-However, the chiefly title of Tui Cakau is regarded as the most senior in the Tovata Confederacy, and the third most senior in the country.
+However, during traditional functions where all four chiefs (Tui Bua, Tui Cakau, Tui Lau, and Tui Macuata) are present, the eldest chief (based on age) will traditionally drink the first cup of kava.